 When it comes to holidays and hardship, we cling to tradition to prove that everything will be okay.
 We assume that the key to our child’s wellbeing is a holiday just like years past.
 So we grieve what can’t be the same, and for what can, we set out to make it perfect, damn it!

-With half-hearted tolerance, we grit our teeth through bad attitudes, fights, messes, and foibles and remind ourselves to just get through.
-We’ve forgotten why we’re doing any of it in the first place but we do it anyway because in order to protect our children our first instincts are to control, to be perfect and to do everything’ right’.
+With half-hearted tolerance, we grit our teeth through bad attitudes, fights, messes, and stress and remind ourselves to just get through.
+We’ve forgotten why we’re doing any of it in the first place, but we do it anyway because to protect our children, our first instincts are to control, to be perfect, and to do everything’ right’.

 Subscribe to receive posts straight to your email inbox.